neboola/revel-frontend-test/README.md

 Write down any assumption you make.

-You can share your code with us using a github repository or a google drive link.
+You can share your code with us using a github repository, a google drive link or an email attachment.
 You can even deploy they project using something like github pages if you want.

 Happy coding 🤓